cakemanny/talks/pack-talk/slides.md

 - A quick intro to LISP for the unfamiliar
 - We talk about how we can interpret a lisp in Python
+- We'll write an expression evaluator and find out the traps of match case

+. . .

+- Do interrupt and ask questions.
+That way we'll all get more out of it.

 ## LISP - A quick intro for people who have not seen it